pramod019g-oss/GenAI-Learning/README.md

 ## What are Transformers?
 Transformers are a special type of neural network that understand relationships between words.
 Models like ChatGPT use transformers.

+## What is a Token?
+A token is a small piece of text that a language model processes.
+Models predict the next token to generate text.

+## What is an Embedding?
+An embedding is a numeric representation of text that helps the model understand meaning.